William Drugeth: Early life

-William (or Willerm) was born in the 1300s as the eldest son of John I Drugeth and Paska de Bononensi.
+William (or Willerm) was born in the 1300s as the eldest son of John I Drugeth and Pasqua de Bononensi.
 The Drugeth family belonged to those Neapolitan elite of Ultramontane (French or Provençal) origin, who arrived to Apulia (Southern Italy) with Charles I of Anjou in 1266.
 By the first decade of the 14th century, brothers Philip and John – William's father – were considered as the most important members of the family.
 While John entered the service of Clementia, briefly Queen consort of France and Navarre, Philip joined the accompaniment of Clementia's brother Charles in the journey to Hungary, where laid claim to the throne and successfully acquired it by 1310.

-John and his wife, Paska were important courtiers of Queen Clementia, who resided in her household at Paris (except for some years in Aix-en-Provence) after she became widow following her husband Louis X's death in 1316.
-William and his siblings – Nicholas I, John II and (possibly) Clementia – grew up together in the queenly court.
+John and his wife, Pasqua were important courtiers of Queen Clementia, who resided in her household at Paris (except for some years in Aix-en-Provence) after she became widow following her husband Louis X's death in 1316.
+William and his siblings – Nicholas I, John II, Philip II and Clementia – grew up together in the queenly court.
 In her last will and testament (1328), Queen Clementia referred to William as her shield bearer, a relatively minor dignity for squires in her court.
 By his arrival to Hungary in 1327, William married Italian noblewoman Maria Follia.
 His last will in 1330 referred to her as "demoiselle" (domicella), consequently their wedding occurred shortly before that.
 They were childless at the time of compilation of the document.
 After 1330, the marriage produced two or more daughters, but William had no male descendants at the time of his death.